Good Secrets Management in Kubernetes

 value: jduhdshieioieiisbbjsb

-- Create and use Vault KV secrets engine
+- A KV secrets engine holding your secrets.

 kubectl create ns vault